BlythMeister/Fitbit-Overview-Face/README.md

 * English

-To add support for your language, please provide translation here: (https://translate.zanata.org/project/view/Overview-Fitbit?dswid=9047)
+To add support for your language, please provide translations to the file in the [translations folder](https://github.com/BlythMeister/Fitbit-Overview-Face/tree/master/translations) and create a GitHub issues with them attached.

 # Screenshots